TanzaniteBot/tanzanite/README.md

 ### Requirements
 * Node version >=14.15.1 <15.0.0
-* Packages installed with `npm i`
+* Packages installed with `yarn`
+* Yarn
 * Any os (probably)

 ### Steps

 Clone the repository with any method.
-Then run `npm i`.
+Then run `yarn`.
 You then need to create a folder called `config` in the src folder in that folder make 2 files 1 called `credentials.ts` and `botoptions.ts`.
 Give it the following content:

 credentials.ts:
 ```ts